Degree Title

 Graduates of the Bachelor of Science in Rehabilitation and Recreational Therapy: Recreational Therapy Track choose careers pathways in physical medicine and rehabilitation agencies, schools, behavioral/mental health facilities, military services organizations, community-based and disability organizations, assisted living facilities, adapted sports programs, parks and recreation departments, government, and home healthcare.

-The Recreational Therapy Tack prepares students to be eligible for certification as a Certified Therapeutic Recreation Specialist (CTRS) via NCTRC’s academic path, and work as a recreational therapist right after graduation.
+The Recreational Therapy Track prepares students to be eligible for certification as a Certified Therapeutic Recreation Specialist (CTRS) via NCTRC’s academic path.
 Recreational Therapy jobs are growing due to the prevalence of disability in our society.
 According to the CDC, 1 in 4 adults in the U.S. have some type of disability.
 The curriculum in the recreational therapy track emphasizes the role of recreational therapy in the healthcare team through treatment, education, and the provision of recreation and leisure-based interventions – all of which are instrumental to improving and maintaining physical, cognitive, emotional, & social functioning, preventing secondary health conditions, and enhancing quality of life.

 What is a CTRS?